-The WAAC accepts students in the fourth, fifth and graduate years of study.
-Select students from the VT B.Arch program may study at the WAAC for up to one school year as an off-campus option.
-Students in the M.Arch2, Urban Design and PhD programs may complete their entire courses of study at the WAAC.
-Students in the M.Arch 3 program may attend the WAAC at thesis level, after completing the first two years of the program in Blacksburg.
+The WAAC accepts students in the fourth, fifth, and graduate years of study.
+Select students from Virginia Tech's Bachelor of Architecture program may study at the WAAC for up to one school year as an off-campus option.
+Students in the advanced professional studies Master of Architecture, urban design, and Ph.D. programs may complete their entire courses of study at the WAAC.
+Students in the comprehensive professional studies Master of Architecture program may attend the WAAC at thesis level after completing the first two years of the program in Blacksburg.

-In addition to students and faculty from Virginia Tech, the WAAC also hosts a Consortium of study-away students from other universities.
-The WAAC is a member of the National Student Exchange, which opens up the Consortium experience to students from all fifty states, Puerto Rico, and a selection of schools in Canada.
+In addition to students and faculty from Virginia Tech, the WAAC also hosts a consortium of study-away students from other universities.
+The WAAC is a member of the National Student Exchange, which opens up the consortium experience to students from all 50 states, Puerto Rico, and a selection of schools in Canada.
 The WAAC hosts additional students through individual agreements with international schools.
 These visiting students contribute to a diverse student body, bring varied perspectives and broadening the educational program for all at the WAAC.
-Study-away students, like their VT counterparts, are either graduates or upper-year undergraduates.
+Study-away students, like their Virginia Tech counterparts, are either graduates or upper-class undergraduates.